Manifold injection: Single-point injection

 As the name implies, a single-point injected (SPI) engine only has a single fuel injector.
 It is usually installed right behind the throttle valve in the throttle body.
-Therefore, single-point injected engines bear very close resemblance to carburetted engines, often having the exact same intake manifolds as their carburetted counterparts.
+Single-point injection was a relatively low-cost way for automakers to reduce exhaust emissions to comply with tightening regulations while providing better "driveability" (easy starting, smooth running, freedom from hesitation) than could be obtained with a carburetor.
+Many of the carburetor's supporting components - such as the air cleaner, intake manifold, and fuel line routing - could be used with few or no changes.
+This postponed the redesign and tooling costs of these components.
+However, single-point injection does not allow forming very precise mixtures required for modern emission regulations, and is thus deemed an obsolete technology in passenger cars.
+Single-point injection was used extensively on American-made passenger cars and light trucks during 1980–1995, and in some European cars in the early and mid-1990s.

 Single-point injection has been a known technology since the 1960s, but has long been considered inferior to carburettors, because it requires an injection pump, and is thus more complicated.
-Only with the availability of inexpensive digital engine control units (ECUs) in the 1980s, single-point injection became a reasonable option for passenger cars.
+Only with the availability of inexpensive digital engine control units (ECU) in the 1980s did single-point injection become a reasonable option for passenger cars.
 Usually, intermittently injecting, low injection pressure (70...100 kPa) systems were used that allowed the use of low-cost electric fuel injection pumps.
 A very common single-point injection system used in many passenger cars is the Bosch Mono-Jetronic, which German motor journalist Olaf von Fersen considers a "combination of fuel injection and carburettor".

-Single-point injection systems helped car manufacturers to easily upgrade their carburetted engines with a simple and inexpensive fuel injection system.
-However, single-point injection does not allow forming very precise mixtures required for modern emission regulations, and is thus deemed an obsolete technology in passenger cars.
+The system was called Throttle-body Injection or Digital Fuel Injection by General Motors, Central Fuel Injection by Ford, PGM-CARB by Honda, and EGI by Mazda).